nicopupupu/QGIS_Package_Installer/README.md

 # for example output/2ms_sleep_33bit_key 4307361
 ```

 This runs the attack on the dataset you generated, with `duration` as the difference in average time between each set used decide whether a bit is 0 or 1.
-A good approach is
+A good approach is to set `duration` to 0 initially, and then stop the script after a few iterations.
+Look at the script output for a suitable difference to try and split on.

+The script saves the sets it generates on each bit as `0000x.dat`.
+These can be used to plot the data for visualizations.

+We have prepared an R script called `rplot.r` in the folder Attack/output.